-Both the National and Clubman series are run outdoors, with the season running from 1st April to 30th September.
-All the venues we visit are purpose built, tarmac circuits.
-All classes run on a control tyre which ensures a level world renowned for its competitiveness and prestige.
+Our National series has become world renowned for its competitiveness and prestige.
 This has been thanks in no small part to the will and enthusiasm of club and BRCA officials and of our competitors, who have countless years of experience and a vast knowledge base to share with newcomers.
 We like to think of ourselves as a friendly class of RC racing in which you can choose to compete at any level.
-Our aim is to organise the biggest and best 1/10th scale Touring Car, F1 & Frontie Championships in the world, while giving good value for money.
+Our aim is to organise the biggest and best 1/10th scale Touring Car, F1 & FWD Championships in the world, while giving good value for money.
 We hope that you will choose to become a part of what we do and come and race with us.
-I wish you ever success with your racing this season and hope to see you trackside.
+I wish you every success with your racing this season and hope to see you trackside.